Routing without intermediate renders

 }

-An additional benefit is that this is a natural place to attach a universal loader.
-As long as the resolver is active, the application can show one consistent loading state.
-The user can only interact once the resolver has completed and the loader disappears.
+Another advantage of this approach is that the resolver is a natural place to show a global loader.
+As long as the resolver is running, the application can stay in one consistent loading state, and the user only sees the screen once everything is ready.

-Signals are ideal for reactive state inside components and services, but resolvers work differently.
-The router must explicitly wait until something is finished.
-That means a resolver must return a Promise or Observable that completes.
+Signals work very well for reactive state inside components and services, but resolvers have a different requirement.
+The router must know when something is finished, which means a resolver has to return a Promise or an Observable that completes.

 import { toObservable } from '@angular/core/rxjs-interop';